dherault/leaked_keys/README.md

 # leaked_keys

-Some leaked API keys to be detected by GitGuardian
+Some leaked API keys to be detected by GitGuardian.
+All fake or rotated.

 ## The following is nothing